arunoda/meteor-streams/_posts/2013-06-1-introduction.md

 visible: true
 ---

 When we are talking about meteor and realtime, mongodb comes to the scene by default.
-It is really good model and works really well.
+It's a really good model and works really well.
 But do we really need mongodb for all our realtime communications?
 Obviously, answer should be NO.

-But with meteor, we tend to design our app with mongodb since it is the only way.
+But with meteor, we tend to design our apps with mongodb since it is the only way.
 Mongodb is good, and we need it, but what we really need is a hybrid approach.
 For some of our realtime communications we can use mongo, for some we'll do it without mongo.
 But how?

 ## Introducing Meteor Streams